Polyethylene vs. Polypropylene Bags

 The insulated poly shopping bags withstand heavy loads, keep your groceries (or your picnic food and beverages) cold, and offers protection with zipper or closures.

-It features all the benefits of polypropylene bags in general, coming with the added value of working as a mini-cooler whenever you need one.
+It features all the benefits of polypropylene tote bags in general, coming with the added value of working as a mini-cooler whenever you need one.
 They also make excellent promotional materials.

 - Non-Woven Poly Bags